dcasota/puppetlabs-scripts/Azure/README.md

 In this lab, we will configure a public Puppetserver on Azure and a local RPi4 node.

+The home lab infrastructure is dynamically allocated to save resources.
+You can cleanup the resources of the (Azure) environment and reprovision the lab as much needed for learning purposes.
+Keep in mind that the setup is not intended to use for a productive environment.

 ## Puppetserver Cloud image

 Let's start with provisioning the puppetserver cloud image.
 To get an idea of the system configuration, see [here](https://puppet.com/docs/pe/2019.8/system_configuration.html).